moment/momentjs.com/docs/moment/06-i18n/05-adding-locale.md

 ---
-title: Adding your language to Moment.js
+title: Adding your locale to Moment.js
 ---

-To add your language to Moment.js, submit a pull request with both a language file and a test file.
-You can find examples in `moment/lang/fr.js` and `moment/test/lang/fr.js`.
+To add your locale to Moment.js, submit a pull request with both a locale file and a test file.
+You can find examples in `moment/locale/fr.js` and `moment/test/locale/fr.js`.

 To run the tests in Node.js, do `npm install`, then `grunt`.